henrifnk/Seminar_ClimateNStatistics/README.md

 - results

-### Naming convention
+### Conventions

 The proposed convention here does not have to be adopted.
 It's just a suggestion for a possible naming scheme. __But__: Think about useful naming schemes, otherwise the repo might get very messy!

 - Chapters are saved in the home directory of the repository and have a prefix `xx-chapter-name.Rmd` (e.g. `01-about-linear-models.Rmd`)
 - Code, data, figures, and results are stored in the directories mentioned above in subdirectories that are named as the chapter itself.
 E.g. the R code `fit-linear-model.R` for the chapter `01-about-linear-models.Rmd` is saved in `code/01-about-linaer-models/fit-linear-model.R`.
 The same holds for data, figures, and results.

-## Set up GitHub actions

-- Create a new Branch `gh-pages`.
-This one should then automatically set as built branch in the settings.
-- Push something in the master to trigger the auto build.
-- Add a valid email in `.github/workflows/deploy-bookdown.yaml`

 ## How this book came about

-This book is the result of a student seminar for Master Statistics and Master Data Science at the LMU in the summer semester 2020.
+This book is the result of a student seminar for Bachelor and Master in Statistics and Data Science at the LMU in the summer semester 2024.
 Each student in the seminar wrote about a specific chapter of the book to pass the seminar.

 ## How to build the book